Knowledge graphSettings

 }

-// Server 5 receives and delivers
+// Server 5 receives the event and delivers it

-// via local WebSocket connection
+// over its local WebSocket connection

-Sticky Sessions as an alternative
+Sticky sessions as an alternative

-• Message ordering and delivery guarantees
+• How ordering and delivery guarantees are enforced.

-• Offline sync and push notifications
+• How offline sync and push notifications are handled.

-• End-to-end encryption (Signal Protocol)
+• End-to-end encryption and Signal Protocol.

-• Read receipts and typing indicators
+• Read receipts and typing indicators.

-• Rate limiting for spam prevention
+• Rate limits and spam prevention.

 Common interview mistakes